igorbardic/Udacity_Capston_project/README.md

 * Create visa dimension table from the I94 immigration data and this table links to the fact table through the visa_type_key field.
 * Create fact table from the clean I94 immigration dataset and the visa_type dimension.

-The technology used in this project is Amazon S3, Apache Spark.
-Data will be read and staged from the customers repository using Spark.

 ## Step 2: Explore and Assess the Data

 Explore, cleaning and data analysis is in to the jupyter notebook - Capstone_project_Happy.ipynb.

 ## Step 3: Define the Data Model
-### 3.1 Conceptual Data Model
+### 3.1 Data Model

 ![Database schema](Capstone_project_happy_data_model.jpg)